fivetran/dbt_fivetran_log/README.md

 # Fivetran Platform dbt Package ([Docs](https://fivetran.github.io/dbt_fivetran_log/))
 # 📣 What does this dbt package do?
-- Generates a comprehensive data dictionary of your Fivetran platform data via the [dbt docs site](https://fivetran.github.io/dbt_fivetran_log/)
+- Generates a comprehensive data dictionary of your Fivetran Platform connector (previously called Fivetran Log) data via the [dbt docs site](https://fivetran.github.io/dbt_fivetran_log/)
 - Produces staging models in the format described by [this ERD](https://fivetran.com/docs/logs/fivetran-log#schemainformation) which clean, test, and prepare your Fivetran data from [Fivetran's free connector](https://fivetran.com/docs/applications/fivetran-log) and generates analysis ready end models.
 - The above mentioned models enable you to better understand how you are spending money in Fivetran according to our [consumption-based pricing model](https://fivetran.com/docs/getting-started/consumption-based-pricing) as well as providing details about the performance and status of your Fivetran connectors and transformations.
 This is achieved by:
     - Displaying consumption data at the table, connector, destination, and account levels